nayo-project/nayo/README.md

     pipeline: null
 }
 ```
+- db: optional, it is the object contain the 【name】 only, only work in transaction,if you set it wrong, nayo will throw error, if you don's set this, the transaction will use the default db when you config the nayo:
+  - name: the db's name, **The database must exist, otherwise it will not work properly!**
 - collection: the collection name of db, it should be required
 - target_doc: if the method have the target document, you should write this, the query is same as the orignal operation, like {xxx: xxx} in db.test.find({xxx: xxx}); if the method haven't the traget document, you should set the target_doc to null
 - method: the number of operation method: